OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-18.md

 ## 2 Chronicles 18:13

-But Micaiah said, “As the Lord lives, whatever my God says, I will speak it.”
+But Micaiah said, “As surely as the Lord lives, I will speak whatever my God says.”

 ---